turbobabr/Sketch-Plugins-Cookbook/README.md

 ## Using Image Fills

-Sketch supports a bunch of various modes to fill style based layers(MSShapeGroup, MSTextLayer, etc) with images.
+Sketch supports a bunch of various modes to fill style based layers(`MSShapeGroup`, `MSTextLayer`, etc) with images.
 Currently, we can use for modes that illustrated below:

 ![Image Pattern Fill](./docs/fill_pattern_type_results.png)